Learn about actual and potential costs

 How risky is the supply chain?

-The supply chain for hydraulic hose and tube fittings is moderately risky, and supply chain issues may result in price increases for buyers.
+The supply chain for hydraulic hose and tube fittings is highly risky, and supply chain issues may result in price increases for buyers.
 Second-tier suppliers, particularly iron and steel manufacturers, impart significant risk to the supply chain because they depend primarily on demand from the construction sector, which is highly...
 Subscribe to learn more.